The Best Ceiling Speakers For 2022-2023

 - May still want to use a subwoofer with these

-In short, if you’re looking for something to go in a mid sized to even slightly large room, the JBL SP6CII is the one to go with.
-It just sounds fantastic and will certainly serve you well for years to come.
+In short, if you’re looking for something to go in a mid sized to even slightly large room, the JBL 26C is certainly suited for that.

 You know, of all the ceiling speakers I’ve heard, this is one of the very few that could really be used entirely without a subwoofer.